 Ethernet Relay Card 5 Channel with DAEnetIP3 - TCP/IP, HTTP API, RTC

 Ethernet relay card - five channels controlled by LAN.
 Based on DAEnetIP3 Ethernet IP controller which adds also 8 additional digital outputs, 8 analog inputs, 8 digital inputs and 1 UART port.
 With this card it is possible to control up to five independent electrical appliances.
 Supports TCP/IP protocol, HTTP API, Telnet, serial communication.
-It is possible to control the card via desktop software (DRM), via integrated web server (web browser), via FREE iOS and Android App, via command line utility and many other third parity applications.
+It is possible to control the card via desktop software (DRM), DRMv3, via integrated web server (web browser), via FREE iOS and Android App, via command line utility and many other third party applications.
+Works with Home Assistant, Domoticz and OpenHAB home automation systems as well as with Node-RED IoT platform.
 Can be used in Home Automation, Industrials, Robotcs.

 - Weight: 0.200 Kgs